 11. Walking Food Tour with Tastings

-For foodies who want to enjoy some of Prague’s best culinary delights, this walking food tour is the perfect night activity.
+For foodies who want to enjoy some of Prague’s best culinary delights, this walking food tour is the perfect foodie activity.

 You’ll get to sample some of the best Czech cruising while learning about the city’s food culture.
 The tour will take you to some of Prague’s most popular restaurants in the Malá Strana area, as well as some hidden gems.

 Along the way, you’ll learn about the city’s culinary history while you savour delicious food.